Source code for hydropandas.obs_collection

 [docs]def read_bronhouderportaal_bro(dirname, full_meta=False, add_to_df=False): """get all the metadata from files in a directory.
 Files are GMW files of well construction, and are subbmitted to https://www.bronhouderportaal-bro.nl .
 Parameters ---------- dirname : str name of directory that holds XML files full_meta : bool, optional process not only the standard metadata to ObsCollection add_to_df : bool, optional add all the metadata to the ObsCollection DataFrame Returns ------- ObsCollection ObsCollection DataFrame without the 'obs' column """ oc = ObsCollection.from_bronhouderportaal_bro( dirname=dirname, full_meta=full_meta, ) if add_to_df: oc.add_meta_to_df(key="all") return oc

-[docs]def read_dino( dirname=None, ObsClass=obs.GroundwaterObs, subdir="Grondwaterstanden_Put", suffix="1.csv", keep_all_obs=True, name=None, **kwargs, ): """Read dino observations within an extent from the server or from a directory with downloaded files.
-Parameters ---------- dirname : str, optional directory name, can be a .zip file or the parent directory of subdir ObsClass : type class of the observations, so far only GroundwaterObs is supported subdir : str subdirectory of dirname with data files suffix : str suffix of files in subdir that will be read keep_all_obs : boolean, optional add all observation points to the collection, even the points without measurements or metadata name : str, optional the name of the observation collection kwargs: kwargs are passed to the hydropandas.io.dino.read_dino_dir() function Returns ------- ObsCollection collection of multiple point observations """ oc = ObsCollection.from_dino( dirname=dirname, ObsClass=ObsClass, subdir=subdir, suffix=suffix, keep_all_obs=keep_all_obs, name=name, **kwargs, ) return oc
+[docs]def read_dino( dirname=None, ObsClass=obs.GroundwaterObs, subdir="DINO_Grondwaterstanden", suffix=None, keep_all_obs=True, name=None, **kwargs, ): """Read dino observations from a directory with downloaded files.
+Parameters ---------- dirname : str, optional directory name, can be a .zip file or the parent directory of subdir ObsClass : type class of the observations, so far only obs.GroundwaterObs is supported subdir : str subdirectory of dirname with data files.
+For old school dino zip files this should be "Grondwaterstanden_Put".
+For new style the default value DINO_Grondwaterstanden is sufficient.
+The default is DINO_Grondwaterstanden. suffix : str or None, optional suffix of files in subdir that will be read.
+For old school dino zip files this should be '1.csv'.
+For new style the default value None is sufficient.
+The default is None keep_all_obs : boolean, optional add all observation points to the collection, even the points without measurements or metadata name : str, optional the name of the observation collection kwargs: kwargs are passed to the hydropandas.io.dino.read_dino_dir() function Returns ------- ObsCollection collection of multiple point observations """ oc = ObsCollection.from_dino( dirname=dirname, ObsClass=ObsClass, subdir=subdir, suffix=suffix, keep_all_obs=keep_all_obs, name=name, **kwargs, ) return oc

 [docs]def read_excel(path, meta_sheet_name="metadata"): """Create an observation collection from an excel file.
 The excel file should have the same format as excel files created with the `to_excel` method of an ObsCollection.
 Parameters ---------- path : str full file path (including extension) of the excel file. meta_sheet_name : str, optional sheetname with metadata.
 The default is "metadata".
-Returns ------- ObsCollection Notes ----- if you write an excel file using the 'to_excel' method and read an excel with the 'read_excel' method you lose this information: - The 'name' and 'meta' attributes of the ObsCollection - metadata of each Observation stored in the 'meta' attribute If you don't want to lose this data consider using the `to_pickle` and `read_pickle` function. """ oc = ObsCollection.from_excel(path, meta_sheet_name=meta_sheet_name) return oc
+Returns ------- ObsCollection Notes ----- if you write an excel file using the 'to_excel' method and read an excel with the 'read_excel' method you lose this information: - The 'name' and 'meta' attributes of the ObsCollection - metadata of each Observation stored in the 'meta' attribute If you don't want to lose this data consider using the `to_json` and `read_json` function. """ oc = ObsCollection.from_excel(path, meta_sheet_name=meta_sheet_name) return oc

 [docs]def read_fews( file_or_dir=None, xmlstring=None, ObsClass=obs.GroundwaterObs, name="fews", translate_dic=None, filterdict=None, locations=None, remove_nan=True, low_memory=True, unpackdir=None, force_unpack=False, preserve_datetime=False, **kwargs, ): """Read one or several FEWS PI-XML files.
 Parameters ---------- file_or_dir : str zip, xml or directory with zips or xml files to read xmlstring : str or None string with xml data, only used if file_or_dir is None.
 Default is None ObsClass : type class of the observations, e.g. GroundwaterObs or WaterlvlObs name : str, optional name of the observation collection, 'fews' by default translate_dic : dic or None, optional translate names from fews.
 If None this default dictionary is used: {'locationId': 'locatie'}. filterdict : dict, optional dictionary with tag name to apply filter to as keys, and list of accepted names as dictionary values to keep in final result, i.e. {"locationId": ["B001", "B002"]} locations : list of str, optional list of locationId's to read from XML file, others are skipped.
 If None (default) all locations are read.
 Only supported by low_memory=True method! low_memory : bool, optional whether to use xml-parsing method with lower memory footprint, default is True remove_nan : boolean, optional remove nan values from measurements, flag information about the nan values is also lost, only used if low_memory=False unpackdir : str destination directory to unzip file if file_or_dir is a .zip force_unpack : boolean, optional force unpack if dst already exists preserve_datetime : boolean, optional whether to preserve datetime from zip archive Returns ------- ObsCollection collection of multiple point observations """ oc = ObsCollection.from_fews_xml( file_or_dir=file_or_dir, xmlstring=xmlstring, ObsClass=ObsClass, name=name, translate_dic=translate_dic, filterdict=filterdict, locations=locations, remove_nan=remove_nan, low_memory=low_memory, unpackdir=unpackdir, force_unpack=force_unpack, preserve_datetime=preserve_datetime, **kwargs, ) return oc